cid-chen/react-mvvm-component/README.md

 - <a href="https://reactmvvm.org/filecomponent/v1/tw" target="_blank" rel="noopener">Single-File Componont, SFC 模組化</a>
 <br/><br/>

-## The MVVM component is still a function component !
+## MVVM component is still a function component !

-The MVVM component is **still a function component, so you can use it directly in your existing project**.
+MVVM component is not intended to replace existing tools, but rather to extend or **enhance their functionality** with a complementary architectural pattern that may be more suitable in certain scenarios.

-It works seamlessly with other function components.
+Therefore, the MVVM component is **still a function component, so you can use it directly in your existing project**.

-Please refer to demo: [Entitly](https://reactmvvm.org/entitly/v1/en), [Parent-Child](https://reactmvvm.org/methodapi/v1/en), and [Example8_1's original syntax](https://reactmvvm.org/lifecycle/v1/en) for more information.
+It works seamlessly with other function components, please refer to demo: [Entitly](https://reactmvvm.org/entitly/v1/en), [Parent-Child](https://reactmvvm.org/methodapi/v1/en), and [Example8_1's original syntax](https://reactmvvm.org/lifecycle/v1/en) for more information.
 <br/><br/>

 ## Installation